The Petersson/Kuznetsov trace formula with prescribed local ramifications

 \subsection{Compatibility with the Voronoi formula}

-The alternative description Corollary \ref{Cor5.2:Alt2ndcell} for the second-cell terms for the Petersson/Kuznetsov trace formula allows us to analyze the character sum after applying the Vorono\"{i} formula more easily and to reduce the problem to the existing works.
+The alternative description Corollary \ref{Cor5.2:Alt2ndcell} for the second-cell terms for the refined Petersson/Kuznetsov trace formula allows us to analyze the character sum after applying the Voronoi formula more easily and to reduce the problem to the existing works.